March 27th, 2026

 • Run Schedule, Command status, and Webhook configuration are hidden.

-• Review step clearly summarizes:
+• The review step clearly summarizes:

-• Repo URL and provider
+• Repo URL

 • Branch